Custom CRM: functionality, development process & implementation guidelines

 Hosting environment (cloud, on-premises, or hybrid) selected by your company

-Deployment models decided by the CRM software provider
+Deployment models defined by the CRM software provider, with cloud being the most popular option

 Support